-Choosing the right size Dubia roaches can be simple and straightforward.
-The idea is to find the size your animal(s) can capture and eat easily, without struggle or risk of harm.
-Doing so is often just a case of taking a measurement or recalling what size worked previously, then placing an order.
+Step one involves determining what size Dubia roach the animal can safely handle.
+The idea is simple and straightforward: You want to identify the largest roach the animal can capture and eat easily, without undue struggle or risk of harm.
+This is often just a matter of taking a measurement, or estimating from the current size of another feeder insect.

 - In general, people tend to overestimate the size Dubia roach their animals can handle.
 When in doubt, pick smaller ones.
 Or…

 - Buy just a few Dubia roaches to start or try our Dubia roach size sampler.
 You get a few roaches in two consecutive sizes, which helps you figure out what size works best with minimal waste.
-Or…

 - If you end up with roaches that are too big, you can shrink them.
 As mentioned above, Dubia roaches’ bodies elongate when they eat.
 It follows that they can be made smaller by withholding food and water for a few days or a week.
 If your animal won’t eat a stuffed roach because it’s too big, you may have better luck when it’s hungry and smaller.
 If you’re concerned about what this will do to the roaches, don’t worry.
 It won’t hurt them.
 They can survive weeks without water and months without food.
 Cockroaches are famous for this, actually.